National Museum of Scotland

-The National Museum of Scotland on Chambers Street is one of the most popular tourist attractions in the UK.
+The National Museum of Scotland is one of the most popular tourist attractions in the UK.
 In fact, about one in three tourists in Edinburgh now visit the museum.
 It displays over 8000 world treasures in its packed galleries.
 The collections cover the natural world, world cultures, science and technology, art and design, and the story of Scotland past and present.
 There’s also a programme of exhibitions, events, talks and daily guided tours.

-The life-size T-Rex is also a favourite attraction with visitors.
+- View a life-size T-Rex.
 This 12 metre long dinosaur skeleton, cast from a 65 million year old T-Rex specimen, is one of the most complete in the world.

-Dolly, the world’s most famous sheep, is also on display here.
+- See Dolly, the world’s most famous sheep.
 She was the first mammal in the world to be cloned from an adult cell.
-Scientists at the Roslin Institute near Edinburgh cloned her.
-And after her death, she was preserved and put on show at the museum.
-Dolly is just one example of Scotland’s remarkable achievements in science and technology.
+After her death, she was preserved and put on show at the museum.

-The museum always has something new and exciting to see.
-Furthermore, it hosts special exhibitions throughout the year.
-Subjects have ranged from the mummies of Ancient Egypt to the modern day works of Pixar Animations.
+- Enjoy the latest special exhibition.
+Previous topics have ranged from the mummies of Ancient Egypt to the modern day works of Pixar Animations.